laeuler/Homework06WeatherDashboard/README.md

   - it is 9:30 in Berlin
   - Offset for me is 1h
   - Offset for SF is 7h
-  - sum of offsetd is 8h
+  - sum of offset is 8h
   - so the calculation of 9:30-8h is...2:30 ("What?!)
-- I wasn't sure who to trust anymore, how could math be so misleading, how does this happen and grabbed a coffee
+- I wasn't sure who to trust anymore, how could math be so misleading, how does this happen and went for a coffee
-- during the coffee I said to myself: "I will get the timezone name (accessible through the API), lets see if that leads to something
+- during the coffee I decided on my last move with regards to this: "I will get the timezone name (accessible through the API), lets see if that leads to something"
 - entering the desk at 10:02 am, coded the console.log for the timezone and...it worked

 So this was the moment it hit me!
-End of summer time ends at 2am in the morning and it was reflected everywhere beside...yeah beside the cities in timezones earlier than 2am
+End of summer time ends at 2am in the morning and it was reflected everywhere beside...yeah beside the cities in timezones earlier than 2am, or on every city on the west coast.

 Key Learning and best practice to my future self: Don't, never ever, work with timezone cacluation around the end of summer or winter time.
 Just don't do it :-)